-Radical Dreamers: Nusumenai Houseki ("The Jewel That Cannot Be Stolen") is a "visual novel" game developed by Squaresoft and released by St. GIGA in Japan in 1996 on the Super Famicom Satellaview download service.
+Radical Dreamers: Nusumenai Houseki ("The Jewel That Cannot Be Stolen") is a "sound novel" game developed by Squaresoft and released by St. GIGA in Japan in 1996 on the Super Famicom Satellaview download service.
 Like most games released via the Satellaview system, Radical Dreamers has never been released outside of Japan.

 The game was originally intended to flesh out and extend the story of Chrono Trigger, but due to writer/director Masato Katou's dissatisfaction with the work, the game was struck from the Chrono series continuity.
 However, many elements of Radical Dreamers would go on to be integrated into Chrono Cross, the official sequel to Chrono Trigger.

 The text-based adventure gameplay experience is enriched with art by Yasuyiki Honne and a score composed by Yasunori Mitsuda.
 The story of the game was largely penned by Masato Katou who also contributed to the stories of Chrono Trigger and Chrono Cross.

 The gameplay in Radical Dreamers is very reminiscent of "Choose Your Own Adventure" novels and older text-based adventure games.
 The story is told in a first-person style through the eyes of the protagonist Serge.
 In the tradition of the text-based adventure game, the player is presented with choices about what actions to take at many points in the game.
 These choices often involve deciding on which direction to travel, what actions to take during enemy encounters, and miscellaneous interactions with the environment.